JackAvis/JustReleased/README.md

 <!-- ABOUT THE PROJECT -->

 ##  About The Project
+### Motivation
 <p align="left">
 I created JustReleased to learn more about hosting backend applications, specifically through a Linux vps, Express.js and using Postgres.
 The API is hosted on an ubuntu droplet with DigitalOcean.

+### The Data

+<p align="left">The movie and videogame data is taken from the <a href="https://imdb-api.com/api">IMDB API</a> and the <a href="https://imdb-api.com/api](https://api-docs.igdb.com/#about)">IGDB API</a> respectively.
+The data is updated on a monthly basis automatically.</p>
 <p/>

 ###  Built With: